ninjaaron/lazydots/README.rst

 unmarked long form, so the marking can be inferred from the context.
 However, they may also be marked.

+You should only use the ":" to mark vocal schwa.
+Silent schwa will automatically be supplied.
+In general, you don't really have to mark the vocal schwa either, but you do need it for BeGaD KeFaT letters.

+The software should automatically add meteg to disambiguate between qamats qatan and qamats gadol when necessary.
+The Oleh accent is available for regularly accented words, and the atnachta for pausal forms.
+I may eventually create a mechanism to add the rest of the cantillation.

 Note that the algorithm tries to be tolerant and will attempt to "fix your mistakes" and may occasionally give you a long when you specified a short or marked when you specified unmarked based on phonetic